 These limits apply to the combination of your pre-tax and Roth contributions.
 Regular after-tax contributions and Baker Hughes contributions are not subject to these limits.
 Please refer to the Summary Plan Description to learn about all the IRS limits pertaining to your 401(k).

 You may change contribution amounts or change investment elections at any time.

 Baker Hughes automatically contributes 4% of your eligible pay to your account every pay period, even if you do not elect to contribute.
 In addition, Baker Hughes will make company matching contributions dollar for dollar up to 5%.
 So, if you contribute 5% through pre-tax, Roth and/or regular after-tax contributions, you’ll get a 14% contribution each pay period.
-If you hit the combined pre-tax/Roth contribution limit of $22,500 for 2023 before the final pay period of the year you will need to switch to regular after-tax contributions for the rest of the year to continue receiving company match contributions.
+If you hit the combined pre-tax/Roth contribution limit of $23,000 in 2024 before the final pay period of the year you will need to switch to regular after-tax contributions for the rest of the year to continue receiving company match contributions.